romeq/jump/README.md

 Credits to him.
 I don't exactly wan't to *copy* him, but to practice my C skills, to be clear.

-Myself, i don't really _love_ moving along the linux filesystem when it comes to larger paths.
+Myself, i don't really _love_ moving along the linux filesystem when it comes to longer paths.
 To prevent this, this app can store your most used paths and you can access them later easily.

 ## Installation